A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Introduction

 As a summary, the main key elements of this work are: \begin{enumerate}[leftmargin=*] \item A literature review, with an emphasis on the identification of bad practices in the analysis of new algorithmic proposals. \item Four methodological guidelines to help authors achieve contributions adopted by the community. \item A case study, as described in the previous paragraph, that simulates the process of proposing a new algorithm by following the aforementioned four methodological guidelines. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section \ref{sec:analysis} discusses several previous useful guidelines and recommendations in the literature.
-Sections \ref{sec:guideline1} through \ref{sec:guideline4} present and discuss the guidelines proposed in this work, whereas in Section \ref{sec:case_study} we provide a case study covering some of these guidelines.
+Sections \ref{sec:guideline1} through \ref{sec:guideline4} present and discuss the guidelines proposed in this work, whereas in Section \ref{sec:case_study} we provide several case studies covering some of these guidelines.
 Finally, Section \ref{sec:conclusions} concludes the study.